Online Learning Fits

 "I adapted very quickly to the online learning style, and can't imagine the program any other way.
 It fits so well with my schedule."

 After completing her Bachelor of Arts in Psychology at Brock University, Zoe McGhie returned to Conestoga to study Pre-Health.
 It wasn't long after she began working as a Career Hub Assistant in Conestoga's Career Hub that she quickly realized that Pre-Health was not best suited for her and therefore, she needed to consider an alternate plan for the following year.
 After meeting with one of Conestoga's Career Advisors one-on-one to discuss some options, she applied to the part-time, online Career Development Practitioner (CDP) graduate certificate program.
 She loved assisting in the Career Hub and seeing the amazing work the Advisors did in helping the students.
 She knew that it was something she would enjoy and be passionate about.

 We recently had the opportunity to sit down with Zoe and learn about her educational journey at Conestoga.

-What was your reasoning for applying to the program?
+1. What was your reasoning for enrolling in this program?

-With your courses delivered both in-class and online, what were your initial perceptions about online studies?
+3. With your courses delivered fully online, what were your initial perceptions about online learning?

-How were you able to fit the course work into your day-to-day life?
+4. How are you able to fit the course-work into your day-to-day life?